Electrical Wiring For Motorcycles

 Wire Routing

-I prefer to route any length of wire longer than a couple inches in either cloth or plastic wire looms.
+A length of wire any longer than a couple inches should be shrouded into either a cloth or plastic wire loom.
 Some builders like wrapping wires in electrical tape, or only use heat shrink tubing on the ends.
 All these methods will work, what's important is that the wires are secure and are away from any sharp edges.
 They should also be kept away from heat (cylinders and exhaust).

 Re-wire Handlebars